FYI, Body Positivity Is Not

 Experts have reacted to the study saying that the way the results were framed was misleading and sloppy, and dragged the author for not having legitimate evidence for any of their claims.
 "It's [a] striking example of stretching the data to fit a presupposed opinion," Yoni Freedhoff, MD, medical director of the Bariatric Medical Institute at the University of Ottawa told Health News Review.
 In other words, this study is just concern-trolling in disguise.
 And what we do know is that weight bias and stigma can be harmful to people's health.

-"Considerable evidence shows that feeling stigmatised and shamed about one’s body weight is linked with psychological distress, unhealthy behaviours, physiological stress, and weight gain," Dr. Puhl says.
+"Considerable evidence shows that feeling stigmatized and shamed about one’s body weight is linked with psychological distress, unhealthy behaviors, physiological stress, and weight gain," Dr. Puhl says.
 When people experience weight bias from healthcare providers, they're more likely to put off getting care in the future — and that is dangerous.

 Advertisement